-In 2019, Eric Ander made his debut in the new production of Wagner‘s Tannhäuser at De Nationale Opera in Amsterdam and returned to Festival d’Aix-en-Provence for a production of Rihms Jakob Lenz.
+In 2019, Eric Ander made his debut in the new production of Wagner‘s Tannhäuser at De Nationale Opera in Amsterdam and returned to Festival d’Aix-en-Provence for the premiere of Rihms Jakob Lenz.
 In 2018, the bass performed Hasse’s Artaserse in Bayreuth and Munich, accompanied by Hofkapelle München, as well as at Budapest’s Spring Festival.
 In 2015, the Swedish artista made his debut at Théâtre Royal de la Monnaie in Brussels followed by his debut at Staatsoper Berlin in 2017.

 From 2016 to 2018, the bass performed in new productions of Mozart’s Le nozze di Figaro, Tchaikovsky’s The Queen of Spades and Verdi’s Un ballo in maschera at Theater Chemnitz, from 2014 until 2016 he was a member of the Oper Stuttgart’s studio where he performed in new productions and revivals.
 At Theaterakademie August Everding in Munich, he earlier performed Handel’s Imeneo, in Mariotte’s Salomé and Obst’s Solaris.